nicho-n/techno-playlist-generator/README.md

 <h1>Overview</h1>
-Scrapes some of my favorite techno stations in a polite way to create a list of songs I missed.

-One script creates the text file, the other uploads the songs to a spotify playlist.
+One script listens to the radio and writes the songs to a file, the other uploads the songs to a spotify playlist.

 Turn both scripts on and they will continuously upload new techno songs to a spotify playlist.